learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Sprint Planning Meeting.md

 * The planning addresses the value the sprint can bring to the stakeholders and the team collaborates to define a **Sprint Goal** before the end of the Sprint Planning meeting.
 * Upon discussion with the Product Owner, the developers select items from the Product Backlog to include in the **Sprint Backlog** and determine this based on their prior and future Sprint performance.
 * For each Sprint Backlog item that is selected, the developers on the team decide how to break down and complete tasks for the sprint based on the team’s definition of “Done”.
+* Disagreements are resolved through open communication and consensus-seeking and facilitated by the ScrumMaster to ensure discussions stay within the sprint's topic.

 ## Integrating Sprint Planning Meetings in CSC301
 *Consider an example of how a Scrum Planning Meeting can be integrated into our course’s workflow.*